Mountain Band of the Bundeswehr

 The Mountain Band of the Bundeswehr (Gebirgsmusikkorps der Bundeswehr, GebMusKorpsB) is a military band in the German Bundeswehr.
 It is based in Garmisch-Partenkirchen, a mountain resort in Bavaria, southern Germany.
-It was originally established as the band of the 1st Mountain Division and is now associated with Military District IV.
-It was established as the band of the 1st Mountain Division in 1956 in Sonthofen.
+It was originally established in 1956 as the band of the 1st Mountain Division in Sonthofen and is now associated with Military District IV.
 After being temporarily stationed in Munich and Mittenwald, it finally was permanently based in Garmisch-Partenkirchen in 1963.

 The band performing on 1 July 2014.

 Concert Band

 The core of the band is the large symphonic concert band.
 It takes place part in approximately 160 missions per year, most of which primarily take place in the Bavarian region.
 It has also taken part in international military music festivals in Canada, the United States, Finland, Switzerland and the United Kingdom with other international missions in seeing it go to Kabul (Afghanistan and Termez (Uzbekistan).
 One of the most famous appearances of the band includes the participation in the 1972 Summer Olympics and the participation in military tattoos in Halifax in 1989 and 1998.
 In 2004, it visited Budapest as a German congratulatory event in honor of Hungary's entry into the European Union.
 In 2011, it took part in the Virginia International Tattoo and the Royal Edinburgh Military Tattoo.
 Folklore tunes can be heard from the Oberkrainer and brass section.
 The "Alphorngruppe", the "Hüttn-Musi" and the "Stubn Musi" provide typical Alpine music from within the band.